 A portion of the proceeds from this item helps support Panthera.

 Just as tiny kittens and puppies grow into bigger cats and dogs, wild animal babies grow into adults too.
-These full-grown animals may no longer be cute and cuddly.
-Their wild instincts may kick in.
-They can become very large, even dangerous.
-What happens to these exotic pets when owners realize they can no longer care for them but they can t be returned to the wild?
+What happens to these exotic pets when owners realize they can no longer care for them, but they can't return to the wild?
 And what about big predators that get hurt or sick?
-This photographic journal takes readers behind the scenes of 6 organizations that have opened their doors and their hearts to desperate animals in need.
+This photographic journal takes readers behind the scenes of six organizations that have opened their doors and hearts to desperate animals in need.

-Featured among them is Carolina Tiger Rescue and our amazing animals, including Nitro and Emerson Tigers, Chewie Binturong, and more.
+Featured is Carolina Tiger Rescue and some of our amazing animals, including Nitro Tiger, Emerson Tiger, and Chewie Binturong.

 Felina the Florida panther loved growing up in her forest home, until the forest starts to shrink!
 Trees begin to disappear, and Felina doesn’t understand the new busy highway in the neighborhood.
 Other animals are in danger, too.
 Will Felina find a way to survive as humans threaten to ruin her home?
 Learn whether the animals in Felina’s forest adapt to the new human presence, and what children can do to keep wild animals safe, happy, and healthy.

 Big cats are fierce predators that roam the world from the mountains to the deserts.
 How are these wild cats that hunt for their food the same as pet cats that might chase a mouse or ball of yarn?
 How are they different?
 Children learn the days of the week as they travel to seven different world habitats to meet the big cats, and then back home to compare and contrast the domestic cat’s behavior to that of its relative.